 The contractor shall furnish all emergency and non-emergency ambulance service for the entire population of the Regulated Service Area.
 While other services may transport patients to facilities in the Eastern or Western Divisions of the Regulated Service Area, no other service shall be allowed to pick up patients within a division for transport to locations in that division.
 All ambulance services shall be provided at the advanced life support (ALS) level.
 Additionally, the contractor shall furnish stand-by special events coverage, inter-facility transfers, limited long-distance transfer service, reasonable mutual aid services, special contract services and communication and medical dispatch services, as specified in this proposal.
-While EMSA intends to pay the contractor for each unit of service (transport) delivered, EMSA also expects the contractor to cooperate and assist in identifying and reducing transports that are not medically necessary.
+While EMSA intends to pay the contractor for each unit of service (transport) delivered, EMSA also expects the contractor to cooperate and assist in identifying and reducing transports that are not medically necessary as specified by and/or in accordance with clinical standards of care established by the Medical Control Board.